-We offer a variety of free property valuation tools to ensure you get the most accurate price forecast.Create valuation report
+We offer a variety of valuation tools to ensure you get the most accurate property valuation.

-To start, don't assume that the asking price is set at a sensible level.
+To start with, don't assume that the asking price is set at a sensible level.

 Estate agents are under pressure from homeowners to value their property for as much money as possible to win the instruction (to act as the estate agent selling the property).

 After all, a homeowner wants to get the highest possible price, so they are likely to choose the estate agent who says they can sell it for the most money.